jitsejan/hello-poetry/README.md

 Poetry version 1.1.5
 ```

-And for shell completion the following command.
-I am using Linux with ZSH on my VPS so I use the right syntax according to their [docs](https://python-poetry.org/docs/#enable-tab-completion-for-bash-fish-or-zsh).
+And for shell completion I will add the following command to my zshell configuration.
+This makes it easier to work with poetry on the command line.

 ```bash
 jitsejan@theviji:~$ poetry completions zsh > $ZSH_CUSTOM/plugins/poetry/_poetry
 ```

+We are all set!

 ## Setup PyPi server

-### Setup the repository
+### Setting up the repository

-Create the folder and initialize a Poetry package inside of it.
+The first step is to create a folder and initialize a Poetry package inside of it.
 I am using Python 3.9 and fill in the rest of the metadata.

 ```bash
 jitsejan@theviji:~$ mkdir ~/python-packages